 The Town of Timnath is in its 12th year of cost effective biorational Integrated Mosquito Management.
 The primary objective of this IMM Program is to monitor and reduce mosquito populations through the use of specific, environmentally sound, control techniques in order to protect its residents from the threat of mosquito-borne diseases.

 Open communication is maintained by Vector Disease Control between the Town of Timnath, the Larimer County Department of Health & Environment, the Colorado Department of Public Health & Environment and surrounding municipalities in order to ensure that the highest level of mosquito control and epizootic response is achieved.
 This diligent and cooperative communication is important to the Town of Timnath’s mosquito management program and provides significant benefit to public health throughout the entire area.

 The Town of Timnath conducts mosquito spraying (fogging) throughout the community as trap results dictate and when weather conditions are conducive to the best effectiveness.
 Specific information (dates, times, and locations) regarding fogging operations will be posted below as soon as it becomes available.
-In addition, the most recent trap reports (used by the Town to monitor assorted information about the mosquito population in the area), FAQs, and safety tips can also be found below.
-Questions about the program can be directed to: Broox Boze with Vector Disease Control at 970.962.2583 or 970.646.3890.
+In addition, the most recent trap reports (used by the Town to monitor assorted information about the mosquito population in the area), safety tips, and other precautionary information can be found below.
+Questions about the program can be directed to: Broox Boze with Vector Disease Control at 970-962-2583 or 970-646-3890.

 Trap Reports 2017

 Remain indoors when fogging takes place in your neighborhood.

 People who suffer from chemical sensitivities or feel fogging could aggravate a preexisting health condition should consult their doctor or local health department and take special measures to avoid exposure.

 Close windows and doors and turn off your air conditioning (or set it to circulate indoor air) when fogging is taking place in the immediate area.